 Although minor sports injuries are a common occurrence in professional sports and most teams have a staff of athletic trainers and close connections to the medical community, you might not have had access to the same level of care – until now.

 If you pull a muscle or other niggling injury, it can hamper your efforts to enjoy your sport and stay fit.
 You may have ignored the pain and carried on with your sport for too long without treatment, and now find yourself with a chronic injury.
-It’s not surprising that we often see people with:

 - Hamstring strains

 - Achilles tendon injuries

 - Groin and thigh sprains